TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Experiments

 \begin{question} Can TimeRewarder improve reinforcement learning performance? \end{question}

 We present the downstream RL performance of \ours against baselines in Figure~\ref{fig:sparsereward}.
-Specifically, we implement DrQ-v2 with rewards summed up from the proxy rewards produced by these methods and the environmental binary success signals, similar to \eqref{eq:weightsum}.
+Specifically, we implement DrQ-v2 with rewards summed up from the proxy rewards produced by these methods and the environmental binary success signals, similar to Eq.\eqref{eq:weightsum}.
 We see that \ours attains the highest final success rate and the greatest sample efficiency on 9 of 10 tasks.
 Remarkably, \ours also outperforms policies trained with dense \textbf{Environment reward} on 9 tasks, which is commonly treated as an upper bound.
-These results demonstrate that \ours, a progress-based reward learning method, not only eliminates the need for manual reward design but can even surpass it in effectiveness.
+We attribute this to the fact that hand-crafted dense rewards in Meta-World often provide limited feedback on pre-contact progress that is critical for effective control, whereas \ours captures fine-grained incremental progress from demonstration videos.
+This yields a smoother and more informative learning signal without requiring task-specific design.
 Additional experiments without environment success signals are provided in Appendix~\ref{app:nosparse}.

 \begin{question} Can TimeRewarder generalize across different domains and even embodiments? \end{question}